-7.2 Entry rules
+7.3 Entry rules, including Terminal Assessment

-Terminal assessment
+Terminal assessment rule

 The externally assessed unit must be taken as terminal assessment.
-This means that the exam for unit R014 must be taken at the end of the students' course of study.
+This means the exam for unit R014 must be taken in the student's final assessment series which could be in January or June.
 This exam contributes 40% of the total marks available for the qualification.